 Agriculture has traditionally been India’s most important economic sector.
-Over time, it has provided approximately one-third of the country’s gross domestic product and employed nearly two-thirds of the population.
+Over time, it has provided approximately one-third of the country’s gross domestic product and employed nearly two-thirds of its population.
 Farmers in India had long suffered from a lack of food security.
-In the 1960s, it was widely predicted by demographers and economists that the population would outstrip food production so much in the developing nations that the 1970s would be a time of famine in India and throughout the rest of Asia.
+In the 1960s, it was widely predicted by demographers and economists that population would outstrip food production in developing nations, leading to famine in India and throughout the rest of Asia.
 At the time, massive shipments of imported grain were the only means by which the continent was averting famine.

-In 1965, Dr. Swaminathan set up thousands of demonstration and test plots in the northern region of India, helping small-scale producers see that the new, genetically superior grain could thrive in their own fields; the first year’s harvest tripled previous production levels.
-Not only did agricultural yields improve, but scientific advances in agriculture were introduced to and used by the producers themselves.
-Dr. Swaminathan’s direct work with farmers overcame the obstacles of illiteracy and lack of formal education, and converted a generation of Indians to a belief in the effectiveness of modern agriculture.
+In 1965, Swaminathan set up thousands of demonstration and test plots in the northern region of India, showing small-scale producers that the new, genetically superior grain could thrive in their own fields.
+The first year’s harvest tripled previous production levels.
+Not only did agricultural yields improve, but also scientific advances in agriculture were introduced and used by the producers themselves.
+Swaminathan’s direct work with farmers overcame the obstacles of illiteracy and lack of formal education and provided a generation of Indians with knowledge about the effectiveness of modern agriculture.

-Dr. Swaminathan’s vision transformed India from a “begging bowl” to a “breadbasket” almost overnight, bringing the total crop yield of wheat from 12 million tons to 23 million tons in four crop seasons and ending India’s reliance on grain imports.
-He later worked with former Prime Minister Indira Gandhi to establish agricultural policies and programs that would maintain long-term self-sufficiency across the country.
+Swaminathan’s vision transformed India from a “begging bowl” to a “breadbasket” almost overnight.
+Raising the total crop yield of wheat from 12 million tons to 23 million tons in four crop seasons ended India’s reliance on grain imports.
+Swaminathan later worked with Prime Minister Indira Gandhi to establish agricultural policies and programs that would maintain long-term self-sufficiency across the country.

-In 1974 Dr. Swaminathan became chair of numerous prestigious international conferences, including the United Nations World Food Congress in Rome.
-As an advocate of scientific collaboration, he influenced renowned organizations such as the International Union for the Conservation of Nature and Natural Resources, the International Crops Research Institute for the Semi-Arid Tropics, and the International Federation of Agricultural Research Systems for Development – serving as its Director General from 1972 to 1979.
+Swaminathan became chair of numerous prestigious international conferences, including the 1974 United Nations World Food Congress in Rome.
+As an advocate of scientific collaboration, he influenced renowned organizations and research centers such as the International Union for the Conservation of Nature and Natural Resources, the International Crops Research Institute for the Semi-Arid Tropics, and the International Federation of Agricultural Research Systems for Development – serving as its Director General from 1972 to 1979.

-In 2002, Dr. Swaminathan was elected President of the Nobel Peace Prize-winning Pugwash Conferences on science and world affairs, which brings global leaders and thinkers together with the goals of reducing the danger of armed conflict and cooperatively solving global problems.
-He is the first citizen of a developing country to hold this post.
-Also in 2002, Dr. Swaminathan joined that year’s World Food Prize Laureate, Dr. Pedro Sanchez, as a Hunger Task Force coordinator for the United Nations Millennium Project, which in early 2005 developed clear targets and a practical plan for reducing poverty, hunger, disease, illiteracy, environmental degradation, and discrimination against women, to achieve over the next decade.
+In 2002, Swaminathan was elected President of the Nobel Peace Prize-winning Pugwash Conferences on science and world affairs, which brings global leaders and thinkers together with the goals of reducing the danger of armed conflict and cooperatively solving global problems.
+He was the first citizen of a developing country to hold this post.